 Located on the UConn Health campus in Farmington, Connecticut, the Outpatient Pavilion was the first clinical project to be completed as part of the Bioscience Connecticut initiative.
 The eight-story facility opened in February 2015 and serves approximately 12,000 patients per month.

 The 306,000-square-foot building presents a glass curtain-walled façade that curves gently in plan in acknowledgement of the curving facade of nearby John Dempsey Hospital.
 A lower three-story glass element wraps along the curve of the entry drive to present a clear and distinctive gesture of welcome to those being dropped off.
 In sync with a protective canopy, the extended arms of the three-story lobby and its bridge to the garage symbolically embrace entering patients and their families.

 The transparency of the structure as a whole gives visitors a preview of the interior while providing a vista outward to a landscaped green.
 The building features gardens and roof decks to increase patient exposure to sunlight and the surrounding natural environment.

-Certified LEED Silver, the building houses an array of outpatient services, among them: surgery; radiation oncology; gastroenterology; dental, plastic and neurosurgery; and physical therapy.
+Slated for LEED Silver certification, the building houses an array of outpatient services, among them: surgery; radiation oncology; gastroenterology; dental, plastic and neurosurgery; and physical therapy.
 Other features are training facilities for clinician scientist recruits, a café, a healing garden and retail space for a pharmacy and optical shop.
 Approximately 600 employees work in the building, which has a total of 235 exam rooms.